NiluferBasgul/lab/README.md

 4. There are 8 DataBase Tables: course, course_student, course_teacher, grade, student, teacher.

  You can clone or fork this GitHub project and run it locally from your computer.
+In application.prod properties.
+For login page you can use for username 'admin' password 'admin'